Specialty Certification General Details

 - Upon completing medical residency, candidates complete an online application to take the Qualifying Exam.

-- The online application is typically available in mid-September, the year prior to the first exam date.
+- The online application is typically available in January of the year of the exam date.

 - You'll need your ABOG ID number to complete the application, which you can get from your residency manager.